First passage percolation in hostile environment is not monotone: Analysis of the process on the tile

 hence the last line in \eqref{eq:aux1-OB-up2} is bounded from below by

-Under the event $\cE_{O}^{(\mu_2)}\cap \cE_{\Oup}^{(\mu_2)} \cap \mathfrak{B}_{\text{up}}(\Oup, \Wup) $ we have that \begin{itemize} \item $\Upsilon_\text{up}^{(1,\lambda)}(O \to O_{\text{up}})$ is equal to $\Upsilon_\text{up}^{(1)}(O \to O_{\text{up}})$; \item $\Upsilon_\text{up}^{(1,\lambda)}(\Wup \to B)$ is equal to $\Upsilon_\text{up}^{(1)}(\Wup \to B)$. \end{itemize} Furthermore, the distributions of such random variables only depend on the passage times of $\Fo$, which are independent of the position of the seeds.
+Under the event $\cE_{O}\cap \cE_{\Oup} \cap \mathfrak{B}_{\text{up}}(\Oup, \Wup) \cap \cE_{\Wup}$ we have that \begin{itemize} \item $\Upsilon_\text{up}^{(1,\lambda)}(O \to O_{\text{up}})$ is equal to $\Upsilon_\text{up}^{(1)}(O \to O_{\text{up}})$; \item $\Upsilon_\text{up}^{(1,\lambda)}(\Wup \to B)$ is equal to $\Upsilon_\text{up}^{(1)}(\Wup \to B)$. \end{itemize} Furthermore, the distributions of such random variables only depend on the passage times of $\Fo$, which are independent of the position of the seeds.
 Therefore, the quantity in \eqref{eq:aux2-up} is bounded from below by

 For the last term of the last line, we proceed analogously to the proof of Lemma \ref{lemma:toProp-mu1}.
 Consider now a sufficiently small value of $\cin^{(D)}$.
-By using similar arguments to the ones mentioned in Section \ref{sect:mu_1_low} one finds that there are constants $\overline{C},\overline{\delta}, \overline{\beta}>0 $ that are independent of $L$ and of $\cin^{(D)}$, so that
+By using similar arguments to the ones mentioned in Section \ref{sect:mu_1_low}, in particular by Claim \ref{claim:to-prove-later}, one finds that there are constants $\overline{C},\overline{\delta}, \overline{\beta}>0 $ that are independent of $L$ and of $\cin^{(D)}$, so that